JetBrains/intellij-sdk-docs/topics/intro/key_topics.md

 ## Code Model

-The _IntelliJ Platform_'s code model is called the PSI - the [Program Structure Interface](psi.md).
+The IntelliJ Platform's code model is called the PSI - the [Program Structure Interface](psi.md).
 The PSI parses code, builds indexes, and creates a semantic model.

 ## Common Extension Points

-The _IntelliJ Platform_ is extremely exceptionally, and most features and services can be extended.
+The IntelliJ Platform is extremely exceptionally, and most features and services can be extended.
 Some of the common extension points are:

 * [Actions](action_system.md) - menu and toolbar items